MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/ConvertFrom-String.md

 Delimited parsing, by default, splits the input at white space, and assigns property names to the resulting groups.
 You can customize the delimiter by piping the **ConvertFrom-String** results into one of the Format-* cmdlets, or you can use the *Delimiter* parameter.

-The cmdlet also supports automatically-generated, example-driven parsing based on the **FlashExtract** research work by Microsoft Researchhttp://research.microsoft.com/.
+The cmdlet also supports automatically-generated, example-driven parsing based on the [FlashExtract, research work by Microsoft Research](http://research.microsoft.com/en-us/um/people/sumitg/flashextract.html).

 ## EXAMPLES